neon experience (2025): How good is the Swiss neobank after the big relaunch?

 As passionate private investors, we are of course particularly interested in how neon performs as a securities broker, especially as this discipline is still fairly uncharted territory at neon.
 The neon trading platform was only launched in 2023.

-We have compiled the most important key data for “neon Invest” below:
+We have compiled the most important key data on neon Invest for you below:

-- Investment universe limited to individual shares and ETFs
+• Investment universe limited to ETFs and individual shares

 Trading with neon is only worthwhile for smaller amounts